Manoz/Hello-Cat---A-Messenger-Bot/README.md

 **Request example:** cat space gif

+Users can also type `help` to retrieve a list of categories and format.

 ## 💡 Useful links

 * This bot uses http://thecatapi.com to find cat images.
 Go check the [documentation](http://thecatapi.com/docs.html) to see how it works.